-4> activate the DL BWP and UL BWP indicated by firstActiveDownlinkBWP-Id and firstActiveUplinkBWP-Id respectively;
+3> activate the DL BWP and UL BWP indicated by firstActiveDownlinkBWP-Id and firstActiveUplinkBWP-Id respectively;

-3> start or restart the sCellDeactivationTimer associated with the SCell according to the timing defined in TS 38.213 [6];
+2> if the active DL BWP for the SCell is not the dormant BWP:

 3> (re-)initialize any suspended configured uplink grants of configured grant Type 1 associated with this SCell according to the stored configuration, if any, and to start in the symbol according to rules in clause 5.8.2;

 3> trigger PHR according to clause 5.4.6.

-2> else if firstActiveDownlinkBWP-Id is set to dormant BWP:

-3> stop the bwp-InactivityTimer of this Serving Cell, if running.

-3> if the SCell was deactivated prior to receiving this SCell Activation/Deactivation MAC CE, or if an SCell is configured with sCellState set to activated upon SCell configuration:

-4> activate the DL BWP and UL BWP indicated by firstActiveDownlinkBWP-Id and firstActiveUplinkBWP-Id respectively.

-3> start or restart the sCellDeactivationTimer associated with the SCell according to the timing defined in TS 38.213 [6].
+2> start or restart the sCellDeactivationTimer associated with the SCell according to the timing defined in TS 38.213 [6].

 1> else if an SCell Activation/Deactivation MAC CE is received deactivating the SCell; or